Rotations

 **Custom Unavailability Statuses**

-You can also define your own custom Slack statuses that ClearFeed should treat as unavailable, for example:
+You can also define your own custom Slack statuses that ClearFeed should treat as unavailable for availability-aware assignments, for example:

 * *In a Meeting*